bigjollygiant14/lemonade/readme.md

 4. Send the transaction skeleton to /txs/send to test the functionality

 ## To Be Added:
-1. Bitcoin TX
+1. Bitcoin TX - Test
+2. redux-socket.io && light styling for up or down in value
-2. Break larger components up
+3. Break larger components up
-3. immutable.js
+4. immutable.js
-4. Mobile Header / Footer
+5. Mobile Header / Footer
-5. Build Upgrade
+6. Build Upgrade
     * Add Style Livereload
     * Minification and Maps
     * Set node env vars
     * Only run tests when js or jsx changes

 **Never push compiled code.
 Compiled code is for GitHub Pages only**